bkimmig/developer_test/README.md

 - artist name
 - image
-- albumn name
+- album name
-- albumn type
+- album type
 - U.S. available

-Feel free to hardcode in the column names of the table.
-The results however should always be dymamically inserted.
+Feel free to hard code in the column names of the table.
+The results however should always be dynamically inserted.

 We have provided a class to perform the Spotify query, spotify_api/spotify.py, you are welcome to use that but it is not required.